neondatabase/pg_embedding/README.md

 - `dims`: Defines the number of dimensions in your vector data.
 This is a required parameter.
 - `m`: Defines the maximum number of links or "edges" created for each node during graph construction.
 A higher value increases accuracy (recall) but also increases the size of the index in memory and index construction time.
-- `efConstruction`: Influences the trade-off between index quality and construction speed.
-A high `efConstruction` value creates a higher quality graph, enabling more accurate search results, but a higher value also means that index construction takes longer.
+- `efconstruction`: Influences the trade-off between index quality and construction speed.
+A high `efconstruction` value creates a higher quality graph, enabling more accurate search results, but a higher value also means that index construction takes longer.
-- `efSearch`: Influences the trade-off between query accuracy (recall) and speed.
-A higher `efSearch` value increases accuracy at the cost of speed.
+- `efsearch`: Influences the trade-off between query accuracy (recall) and speed.
+A higher `efsearch` value increases accuracy at the cost of speed.
 This value should be equal to or larger than `k`, which is the number of nearest neighbors you want your search to return (defined by the `LIMIT` clause in your `SELECT` query).

-In summary, to prioritize search speed over accuracy, use lower values for `m` and `efSearch`.
-Conversely, to prioritize accuracy over search speed, use a higher value for `m` and `efSearch`.
-A higher `efConstruction` value enables more accurate search results at the cost of index build time, which is also affected by the size of your dataset.
+In summary, to prioritize search speed over accuracy, use lower values for `m` and `efsearch`.
+Conversely, to prioritize accuracy over search speed, use a higher value for `m` and `efsearch`.
+A higher `efconstruction` value enables more accurate search results at the cost of index build time, which is also affected by the size of your dataset.

 ## How HNSW search works